bandprotocol/bandchain-docs/docs/develop/04-custom-scripts/02-oracle-script/02-tutorial.md

 ## More Examples

-Below is another example of an oracle script that queries a token's total supply.
+Below is another example of a data script that queries a token's total supply.

 ### Query for token total supply